DBJDBJ/dbj.cond/man.md

 //
  ```

-### Basic behaviour
+### Basic behaviour explained

 dbj.cond might be also described as an tiny front to the usage of various comparator functions.
+Comparator is a function used internaly, it has two arguments and returns true or false.
 ```javascript
 // show the  standard default comparator console.log( dbj.cond.comparator ) ;